GTuritto/SourceCodeFlatener_Extension/README.md

 ## Features

 - Flattens source code from your workspace into a single markdown file (or multiple if size exceeds limits)
+- **NEW: Consolidated output with Mermaid dependency diagrams for better visualization of file relationships**
 - **EXPANDED: Now supports dependency detection for 20+ languages (see [Dependency Documentation](#dependency-documentation))**
 - Automatically creates a `CodeFlattened` folder (configurable) in your project root
 - Provides a directory structure overview and comprehensive file listing